zacode11/political-issue-search/README.md

 # example code where results will not be printed
 result_array = search.search("Richard Durbin on Education", 20, False)
 ```
-Note: This method will not function properly if the [politiciandataset](https://github.com/zacode11/political-issue-search/blob/master/politiciandataset) folder is not in the same directory.
-If the folder is not in the directory, first run the **create_dataset()** function.
+Note: This method will call the **create_dataset()** if the [politiciandataset](https://github.com/zacode11/political-issue-search/blob/master/politiciandataset) folder is not in the same directory.